-Begun in 2004, the Healthy Aging in Neighborhoods of Diversity across the Life Span (HANDLS) Study is an ongoing longitudinal cohort study focused on underlying biological and psychosocial pathways contributing to racial and SES-driven health disparities.58 Participants were selected from 13 Baltimore, MD neighborhoods using an area probability sampling strategy and represented a wide range of household incomes (both below and above the federal poverty threshold).
+Begun in 2004, Healthy Aging in Neighborhoods of Diversity across the Life Span (HANDLS) Study is an ongoing longitudinal cohort study focused on underlying biological and psychosocial pathways contributing to racial and SES-driven health disparities (58).
+Participants were selected from 13 Baltimore, Maryland neighborhoods using an area probability sampling strategy and represented a wide range of household incomes (both below and above the federal poverty threshold).
 The study protocol was approved by the Institutional Review Board at the National Institutes of Health and all participants provided written informed consent.
-At baseline, HANDLS enrolled 3720 adults aged 30 to 64 years old.
-The current study analyzed data from wave 4 (2013 to 2017).
-We excluded individuals who did not fast before the blood draw, were renal dialysis patients, or had been previously diagnosed with HIV/ AIDS.
+At baseline, HANDLS enrolled 3,720 adults aged 30 - 64 years old.
+The current study analyzed data from wave 4 (2013 - 2017).
+We excluded individuals who did not fast prior to blood draw, were renal dialysis patients, or had been previously diagnosed with HIV/AIDS.
 We used a complete case analysis.
-Our final sample included 1110 white and AA adults who had data on all variables of interest.
+Our final sample included 1,110 White and AA adults who had data on all variables of interest.
 There were no significant differences across race, education, or poverty status by completer status, but the final study sample was slightly younger and had more women than men compared to those who had missing data on the outcome variable.

-Participants self-identified their race [white (reference) vs. AA] and reported their health insurance status [uninsured (reference) vs. insured] and annual household income as a function of household size.
+Participants self-identified their race (White [reference] vs. AA) and reported their health insurance status (uninsured [reference] vs. insured) and annual household income as a function of household size.
 Poverty status was classified as either above (reference) or below 125% of the US federal poverty threshold.
-Sex was defined as sex assigned at birth [women (reference) vs. men].
-Educational attainment was a dichotomous variable reflecting having earned a high school (HS) diploma or GED [<HS (reference) vs. ≥ HS].
+Sex was defined as sex assigned at birth (women [reference] vs. men).
+Educational attainment was a dichotomous variable reflecting having earned a high school (HS) diploma or GED (<HS [reference] vs. ≥ HS).

-Using the AHA's guidelines, LS7 scores were calculated using available data for: (1) diet, (2) physical activity, (3) BMI, (4) cholesterol, (5) glucose, (6) BP, and (7) smoking.52 Diet was estimated using the average food and nutrient intake across two 24-hour dietary recalls of the following 5 healthful components: fruits and vegetables, fish, fiber-rich whole grains, sodium, and sugar-sweetened beverages, as described in Fanelli Kuczmarski et al.59 Physical activity was measured using the Baecke questionnaire.
-60 BMI was calculated using body height and weight measurements collected by a clinician (kg/m2).
+Using the AHA's guidelines, LS7 scores were calculated using available data for: (1) diet, (2)

+physical activity, (3) BMI, (4) cholesterol, (5) glucose, (6) BP, and (7) smoking (52).
+Diet was estimated using the average food and nutrient intake across two 24-hour dietary recalls of the following five healthful components: fruits and vegetables, fish, fiber-rich whole grains, sodium, and sugar sweetened beverages; as described in Fanelli Kuczmarski et al. (2019) (59).
+Physical activity was measured using the Baecke questionnaire (60).
+BMI was calculated using body height and weight measurements collected by a clinician [kg/m2].
 Blood serum samples were taken from an antecubital vein following overnight fasting.
 Both cholesterol and glucose were analyzed using standard laboratory methods at Quest Diagnostics.
 Cholesterol and glucose were derived using a spectrophotometer.
 BP readings were recorded using standard brachial artery auscultation methods.
 The arithmetic mean was used for both left and right systolic and diastolic pressures taken from the seated position.
 Smoking behavior was self-reported.
 Each LS7 component was categorized using the assigned metrics of ideal = 2, intermediate = 1, and poor = 0.
 Total LS7 scores were calculated by summing the components together.
-Total scores ranged from 0 to 14, whereby higher scores reflected optimal CVH.
-These LS7 metrics have been previously defined and used for HANDLS participants.61 Additional information on the LS7 components and total score calculation is listed in the Supplemental Digital Content, Methods, http://links.lww.com/PSYMED/B75.
+Total scores ranged from 0-14, whereby higher scores reflected optimal CVH.
+These LS7 metrics have been previously defined and used for HANDLS participants (61).
+Additional information on the LS7 components and total score calculation is listed in the Supplemental Digital Content, Methods, http://links.lww.com/PSYMED/B75.